-The PGY1 Residency program at Mercy Medical Center in Canton, Ohio, is in Candidate Status with the American Society of Health-System Pharmacists (ASHP) and will be designed to comply with the officially published accreditation standards of ASHP.
+The PGY1 Residency program at Cleveland Clinic Mercy Hospital in Canton, Ohio, is accredited by the American Society of Health-System Pharmacists (ASHP) and complies with the officially published accreditation standards of ASHP.

-To be part of Mercy's pharmacy residency, you must achieved a Doctor of Pharmacy (PharmD) from an Accreditation Council of Pharmacy Education (ACPE)-accredited college of pharmacy and licensure in Ohio by August 1.
+To be part of Mercy Hospital’s pharmacy residency, you must achieve a Doctor of Pharmacy (PharmD) from an Accreditation Council of Pharmacy Education (ACPE)-accredited college of pharmacy and licensure in Ohio by August 1.

 Additional Program Details